marcoslop/pokemongo/README.md

 Based in https://github.com/Grover-c13/PokeGOAPI-Java

 First time you execute any of the scripts, a token from Google will be asked.
-This refresh token will be saved in a txt file and in next executions it won´t be able to enter it again.
+This token will be saved in a txt file and in following executions it won´t be required to enter it again.